Christine Wilson (scientist)

 Christine D. Wilson is a Canadian-American physicist and astronomer, currently a University Distinguished Professor at McMaster University.

-On August 5, 1986, Wilson discovered a comet, later named Comet Wilson (1987VII) after her, while analyzing photographic plates from the Samuel Oschin telescope at the Palomar Observatory.
+On August 5, 1986, Wilson discovered a comet, later named Comet Wilson (1987 VII) after her, while analyzing photographic plates from the Samuel Oschin telescope at the Palomar Observatory.

 Early life and education

 Wilson is dual citizen of Canada and the United States.
 She completed her bachelor's degree, majoring in physics, at the University of Toronto prior to graduate studies at the California Institute of Technology (Caltech).
 In 1986, while working for the summer as part of the Palomar Sky Survey, Wilson discovered a comet on August 5 while examining a photographic plate of a field of faint galaxies.
 She was 24 years old at the time of her discovery.
 Following convention, upon confirmation of her discovery, the comet was named Comet Wilson (1987VII).
-Wilson attended the California Institute of Technology where she graduated with a PhD in Astronomy in 1990.
+Wilson attended the California Institute of Technology where she studied the interstellar medium in the galaxy M33 with her research advisor Nick Scoville.
+She graduated with a PhD in Astronomy in 1990.